-Characters pass generation to generation heritably, but knowledge finds its way naturally.
+Characters pass from generation to generation heritably, but knowledge finds its way naturally.
 No matter who you are or where you are from, you always have something to imply in life that comes from your forefather.
 Even the strategies applied back 5000 years are indispensable.
-Diplomatic planning, organization, the ethical codes, the happy workforce if implied today can take you to the next level.
+Diplomatic planning, organization, ethical codes, a happy workforce if implied today can take you to the next level.

 Modern books are en vogue but the lessons from history are always a get-go.